Design Your Own Slime

 You can also try various additives to change the properties of your slime:

-- Watch this video to learn how to make a basic slime recipe:
+- Watch the video to learn how to make a basic slime recipe.
+The video is available in Spanish too.

 - In a mixing bowl, thoroughly mix 1/2 C water, 1/2 C glue, and a few drops of food coloring.